Gil Gutierrez: Education

-His mother sent him to study sculpture, painting and ceramics at the art academy in Oaxaca.
-It was there that he heard the sounds of classical music and learned to play cello on a borrowed instrument.
+Gil went to study sculpture, painting and ceramics at the art academy in Oaxaca.
+It was there that he first heard the sounds of classical music and learned to play cello on a borrowed instrument.
 He then switched to a guitar which was a gift from his brother, because his family could not afford a cello.
 At the Benito Juarez Autonomous University in Oaxaca, Gutiérrez studied classical guitar and his musical interests spread to diverse genres including classical, flamenco, son cubano and jazz.